-At St. Andrew’s our Kitchen Manager, Mrs. Chamberlain, carefully develops our school dinner menus in line with the School Food Plan.
+At St. Andrew’s our Executive Chef, Rob Stevens, carefully develops our school dinner menus in line with the School Food Plan.
 These are mandatory standards from the Department for Education, to help school catering teams to create menus that are imaginative and nutritious.

 More information can be found on the School Food Plan website.